pazvanti/Phoenix/README.md

 ### CSRF
 #### CSRF Input

-Phoenix requires Spring Security and allows generating of CSRF input fields for forms.
+Flamewing requires Spring Security and allows generating of CSRF input fields for forms.
 This is done using the `@input.csrf()` helper.

 Example: